csound/manual/docs/opcodes/schedule.md

 _iPar[]_ -- event parameters as an i-time array.

 _ip4, ip5, ..._ -- Equivalent to p4, p5, etc., in a score [i statement](../scoregens/i.md).
 The opcode also accepts strings as arguments for p4-pN.

+### Instrument references in Csound 7

+`definition` is an `InstrDef`, such as a named instrument without quotes or the result of [create](create.md).
+The form with an `Instr` output also accepts an instrument number or name string.

+`voice` receives the instance reference when the scheduled note initializes.
+Until then, it is unset, even if `iwhen` is 0.
+Do not pass it to state queries or instance controls before the note starts.
+Keep the output variable alive until that start time so Csound can store the reference.

+Use [play](play.md) when you need an initialized reference immediately.
+The [object guide](../orch/instrument-and-opcode-objects.md) explains the difference and shows how to control an instance.

 ### Performance